Memory layout and NumPy#

 print(residual)

-This computation demonstrates solving a system with accuracy close to machine precision.
+This computation typically gives a relative residual close to machine precision.

 Further Resources#